• Save

 (‘Buddha: ‘The Marvelous Sage’ book, Ven.
 Kiribathgoda Gnānānanda Thera)

-(in a later time, he attained the fruition of non-return by hearing the ‘Mahā Dhammapāla jathaka story’ and while lying on royal bed under the royal white parasol, attained the fruition of Arahantship and passed into final nibbana in the very same day.)
+At a later time, he attained the fruition of non-return by hearing the Mahā Dhammapāla Jātaka story.
+While lying on his royal bed under the royal white parasol, he attained the fruition of Arahantship and passed into final Nibbāna on the very same day.

 After the almsgiving, when the Buddha was about to gladden and delight the almsgivers with a dhamma talk, he noticed the conspicuous absence of Yaśodarā.
 When the Buddha asked the king where she was, the king answered,